Trump, Scalise back Stefanik in bid to replace Cheney as No. 3 leader among House Republicans

 Cheney has stood by her impeachment vote and has repeatedly denounced Trump’s false claims, as well as anyone who supports his statements about the election.

-“The 2020 presidential election was not stolen,” Cheney tweeted on Monday.
+“The 2020 presidential election was not stolen,” Cheney tweeted Monday.
 “Anyone who claims it was is spreading THE BIG LIE, turning their back on the rule of law, and poisoning our democratic system.”

 Stefanik, a staunch Trump ally, has emerged as the leading contender to replace Cheney.
+She thanked the former president in a tweet Wednesday morning.

+“Thank you President Trump for your 100% support for House GOP Conference Chair.
+We are unified and focused on FIRING PELOSI & WINNING in 2022!” she said.

-Scalise, who holds the No. 2 position in the Republican caucus, publicly endorsed her earlier Wednesday.
+Scalise, who holds the No. 2 position in the Republican caucus, publicly endorsed Stefanik earlier Wednesday.

 “House Republicans need to be solely focused on taking back the House in 2022 and fighting against Speaker Pelosi and President Biden’s radical socialist agenda, and Elise Stefanik is strongly committed to doing that, which is why Whip Scalise has pledged to support her for Conference Chair,” Lauren Fine, Scalise’s spokeswoman, said in comments first reported by Punchbowl News.

+“This moment is about much more than a House leadership fight,” he said.

+Cheney seems resigned to being ousted from her post and has not been actively whipping support to keep her position as conference chair.
+She views the option to stay as falling in line and remaining silent against Trump’s election fraud claims and the role he played in the events of Jan.
+6, according to a person familiar with her thinking who spoke on the condition of anonymity as they were not authorized to speak on the record.
+Cheney has told members and allies that it’s not worth holding onto the position if lying to the public remains a requirement for the role.

-House Minority Leader Kevin McCarthy (R-Calif.) appeared to give the move his blessing Tuesday in hot-mic comments caught ahead of an interview on Fox News in which he mentioned that other Republicans are questioning Cheney’s ability to carry out her duties.
+House Minority Leader Kevin McCarthy (R-Calif.) appeared to give the calls to oust Cheney his blessing Tuesday in hot-mic comments caught ahead of an interview on Fox News in which he mentioned that other Republicans are questioning Cheney’s ability to carry out her duties.

 “I think she’s got real problems,” McCarthy was heard saying, according to Axios.
 “I’ve had it with … I’ve had it with her.
 You know, I’ve lost confidence.”